 Good Behaviour and Discipline

 At Whimple we take a proactive approach to pupil behaviour management.
 Good behaviour is an expectation.
 Classes agree codes of conduct for classroom behaviour at the beginning of each school year.
 Behaviour is modelled by staff who are polite and considerate to children and other adults, and praise is given to children when their behaviour is good, both to acknowledge the individual child and as a model to other children.

+Our school consistently encourages and rewards positive behaviour as follows:

+Achievers Assemblies

+Two assemblies take place each week:

-Friday's 'star' assembly allows both teachers and mealtime assistants to nominate children who have been exceptionally kind, polite, considerate or helpful.
-Children receive their badges in assembly and keep them for the week, before passing them onto the next group of children.
-Our family teams and team points are also used to further promote good behaviour.
+'Stars' - 'star' assembly allows teachers, teaching assistants and mealtime assistants to nominate children who have been exceptionally kind, polite, considerate or helpful.
+Children receive star badges in assembly and keep them for the week before passing them onto the next group of children.
+Learning Certificates - these are awarded weekly in assembly for one of the 6Rs: responsibility, respect, reasoning, resourcefulness, resilience and reflection.
+These can also link to promoting positive behaviours.
+Team points: All children are in one of the four family teams, Badgers, Hedgehogs, Rabbits or Squirrels.
+Team points are given to further promote good behaviour and can be given by any member of staff.
+Children are encouraged to bring in other achievements and certificates obtained outside school to share in these assemblies.